 Chapter 12: Audiences in Tradition: Traditional Knowledge and the Public Domain

-Johanna Gibson 1 Introduction Indigenous and traditional knowledge has emerged as critical subject matter in international trade and development.
+12. Audiences in tradition: traditional knowledge and the public domain Johanna Gibson 1 Introduction Indigenous and traditional knowledge has emerged as critical subject matter in international trade and development.
 While presenting significant commercial and research potential in various areas of knowledge and technology – including medicine, agriculture and creative industries – such cultural resources are also intrinsic to the integrity and identity specific to local and traditional communities.
 Historically, the appropriation of that knowledge was ‘justified’ as legitimate spoils of colonial, scientific and anthropological endeavour, where the knowledge (like any other aspect of the environment ‘discovered’ through colonial exploration) was itself deemed ‘natural’, part of humanity’s global heritage, and for the benefit of all.
 Indeed, the subjugation of the knowledge and cultures of colonised peoples to the ‘superior’ knowledge of the coloniser can be identified as a critical aspect of the imperialist process.
 Similarly, within current concerns over expanding intellectual property rights, access to knowledge, and the vitality of the ‘public domain’, the debate over traditional knowledge seems to be dominated by the prior and governing concerns of a global knowledge of a global public.
 In other words, traditional knowledge was, and to an extent continues to be, interpreted within the dominant legal and social discourse as common heritage rather than creative or personal knowledge.
 The knowledge of traditional and indigenous communities is Gray, S. (1996), ‘Squatting in Red Dust: Non-Aboriginal Law’s Construction of the “Traditional” Aboriginal Artist’, 14(2) Law in Context 29, 30.
-Note also the rejection of this management of traditional knowledge as public domain goods, with respect to...
+Note also the rejection of this management...